cisagov/manage.get.gov/docs/operations/data_migration.md

 FILE 2: **escrow_contacts.daily.gov.GOV.txt** -> has the mapping of contact id to contact email address (which is what we care about for sending domain invitations)
 FILE 3: **escrow_domain_statuses.daily.gov.GOV.txt** -> has the map of domains and their statuses

+We need to run a few scripts to parse these files into our domain tables.
+We can do this both locally and in a sandbox.

+## OPTION 1: SANDBOX
 ## Load migration data onto a production or sandbox environment
 **WARNING:** All files uploaded in this manner are temporary, i.e. they will be deleted when the app is restaged.
 Do not use this method to store data you want to keep around permanently.